Netsensia/2048Solver/README.md

 	       3   1000      2638      8,007    24,128     2048       3      369
 	--------------------------------------------------------------------------

-At this point, it appears that we are not gaining much from a deeper search, but the number of 1024s is going up so we'll try one level deeper, but I need to find a way to speed it up if we're going to go much deeper.
+At this point, I could see the need to use to change to a negamax algorithm to allow easy coding of some tree reduction using alpha-beta pruning.
+Using this method, each ply in the following table represents either a  move by the solver or one move by the blocker.
+A search depth of 4, therefore is the equivalent of a depth of 2 in the previous table.

-I changed to a negamax algorithm to allow easy coding of some tree reduction using alpha-beta pruning.
-Now, each ply represents either a  move by the solver or one move by the blocker.
+You can see that the alpha beta pruning has allowed us to search deeper in a faster time than was possible with the previous search routine.

 	--------------------------------------------------------------------------
 	| Search | Total | Average  | Average | Highest | Highest | 2048s | 1024s |
 	| Depth  | Runs  | Time(ms) | Score   | Score   | Tile    |       |       |
 	--------------------------------------------------------------------------
-	       9   1000
+	       9   1000     10770      8614      25676     2048       8      426
 	--------------------------------------------------------------------------

 ## Class Interfaces